vega/ts-json-schema-generator/README.md

     extended: Also read @nullable, and @asType annotations.
     none: Do not use JsDoc annotations.

+-c, --skip-type-check
+    Skip type checks for better performance.

+-s, --strict-tuples
+    Do not allow additional items on tuples.

 -u, --unstable
     Do not sort properties.
 ```